 MATLAB Interfacing C file (refer NetSim User Manual) contains the following functions:

 fn_netsim_matlab_init() - This function is used to initialize the MATLAB Engine.

 fn_netsim_matlab_run() -This is the function where MATLAB code is executed.

 fn_netsim_matlab_finish() -This function is used to Close the MATLAB Engine.

 Upon interfacing NetSim with MATLAB,

-- NetSim can initializes a MATLAB Engine process at the start of the simulation,
+- NetSim can initialize a MATLAB Engine process at the start of the simulation,

 Refer the following resources for further information:

-2. NetSim File Exchange Projects related to Matlab Interfacing in v10.2 - http://www.tetcos.com/file-exchange.html
+2. NetSim File Exchange Projects related to MATLAB Interfacing in v12.1 - http://www.tetcos.com/file-exchange.html

 3. NetSim Knowledgebase articles related to interfacing with other tools - https://tetcos.freshdesk.com/solution/folders/14000090960